 Problems At Work

-As both employees and employers, we can spend up to 90,000 hours at work over a lifetime.
-All sorts of issues can arise at work.
-There are a number of ways to deal with these problems, whether through an informal discussion with your employer, formal procedures put in place by your company, or even taking your case to an employment tribunal.
+We can spend up to 90,000 hours at work over our lives, and all sorts of issues can arise in that time.
+There are several ways to deal with these problems, including informal discussions with your employer, formal procedures put in place by your company, or even taking your case to an employment tribunal.

-- Dealing with problems at work – a general look at workplace disputes and your options for dealing with them
+- Dealing with problems at work – we can analyse workplace disputes and explain your options for dealing with them

-- What to do when work comes to an end – whether you’re leaving a job on good terms or bad, we have all the advice you need about dismissal, redundancy and retirement
+- What to do when work comes to an end – whether you’re leaving a job on good terms or bad, we have all the advice you need about dismissals, redundancy and retirement

-- Discrimination – a guide to workplace discrimination, including how to recognise it, the different types of discrimination and what to do if you are being treated unfairly or being discriminated against at work.
+- Discrimination – we can explain the different types of workplace discrimination, how to recognise them, and what to do if you are being treated unfairly or discriminated against.